What it's like wearing Nike's $350 self-lacing Adapt BB sneakers

 But I'd much rather tie my shoelaces four or five times a day than find out I can't wear my sneakers one morning because I hadn't charged them for two weeks.

-Not to mention that as a security reporter, I have concerns surrounding privacy and the potential for a hacker to keep me locked in my shoes unless I pay a ransom.
+Not to mention that as a security reporter, I have concerns about privacy and the potential for a hacker to keep me locked in my shoes unless I pay a ransom.

 Hopefully, as technology develops, battery life will be less of a concern for Nike's smart sneakers -- and everything else, for that matter.
 That's the inevitable future that Eric Avar, a creative director at Nike, believes will come.